joshuabalansa/Automated-Blog-Posting/README.md

-# Daily Tech Blog
+# Daily Tech Blog NextJS + Google Gemini
-## Stay updated with the latest in technology, AI, cybersecurity, and more.
+Stay updated with the latest in technology, AI, cybersecurity, and more.

-### NextJS + Google Gemini